Separating non-collective effects in d-Au collisions: RESULTS AND DISCUSSIONS

 \subsection{Multiplicity and Yields}

-We have simulated 50 million minimum biased d-Au events with the spatially constrained CR.
-The charged particle multiplicity in different events in the pseudo-rapidity interval $-3.8<\eta<-2.8$ (Au direction) along with the data from the STAR experiment \cite{STAR:2006kxj} is shown in Fig. 1.
+We have simulated 50 million minimum-biased d-Au events with the spatially constrained CR.
+The charged particle multiplicity in different events in the pseudo-rapidity interval $-3.8<\eta<-2.8$ (Au direction), along with the data from the STAR experiment \cite{STAR:2006kxj}, is shown in Fig. 2.
 The newly added SR CR mechanism reduces the particle production in central collisions and perfectly reproduces the high-multiplicity tail without further tuning.
-The $N_{ch}$ distribution of the default model is shown in Fig. 1 for reference.
+The $N_{ch}$ distribution of the default model is shown in Fig. 2 for reference.

 Traditionally, the theoretical models assign the centrality based on the impact parameter of the collision that produces a given number of participant nucleons $<N_{part}>$.
 However, it was observed in p-Pb collision that the $<N_{part}>$ is highly dependent on the type of Glauber model used \cite{Bierlich:2018xfw,ATLAS:2015hkr}.
 A similar problem is expected in d-Au collision; hence, we will assign centrality based on the final state hadrons produced in the collisions, as done in the experiments, rather than the number of wounded nucleons.
-In this work, we have assigned centrality based on the charged hadron multiplicity in the pseudo-rapidity interval $-3.8<\eta<-2.8$.
-The $N_{ch}$ values for each centrality in Pseudo-rapidity Interval $-3.8<\eta<-2.8$ are given in Table 1.
+The centrality of a collision is defined as the percentile of the hadronic cross section corresponding to a certain multiplicity or energy.
+It can be calculated from final state multiplicity as follows:\\ 1.
+Let N is the number of events corresponding to a certain $N_{ch}$, and $N_{events}$ is the total number of events. \\ 2.
+The probability of a event producing $N_{lim}$ hadrons is given by:\\